Sakhile-Msibi/Matcha/README.md

   <img src="./public/matcha.png" width="90%"/>
 </p>

-The aim of this project is to create a dating website.
+The aim of this project was to create a dating website.
 The app allows two potential lovers to meet, from the registration to the final encounter.
 A user should be able to register, connect, fill his/her profile, search and look into the profile of other users, like them, chat with those that “liked” back.